SirDoggyJvla/Outfit-parser/README.md

 # Outfit Parser
 Outfit Parser is a tool created for the PZwiki to parse every available outfits in the game and render them.

-To open the menu, press X.
+To open the menu, press X. Screenshots save in the cache folder, inside `Zomboid/Screenshots/OutfitParser`.
+Make sure to create the subfolder `OutfitParser`.